peercoin/peercoin/doc/init.md

 PID file:            `/var/run/peercoind/peercoind.pid` (OpenRC and Upstart) or `/run/peercoind/peercoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/peercoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the peercoin user and group.
+The PID directory (if applicable) and data directory should both be owned by the peercoin user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the peercoin user and group.
 Access to peercoin-cli and other peercoind rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by